Oxford, Worcester and Wolverhampton Railway: Gauge

+Use of trackbed of Shipston-on-Stour line

+The Stratford and Moreton Tramway had been built, opening between Stratford-upon-Avon and Moreton, opening in 1826.
+It was a horse-operated toll tramway, although there had been grand ideas of continuing to London.
+An extension to Shipston-on-Stour was opened in 1836, this time with the intention of extending to Coventry.
+The Oxford, Worcester and Wolverhampton Railway Act 1845 (8 & 9 Vict. c. clxxxiv) authorised the new railway to take over the tramway on a perpetual lease; it had debts then of over £48,000.

+The Stratford section fell into disuse about 1880, but local people agitated for the Shipston part to be modernised, and it was converted by the GWR into a conventional railway, opening on 1 July 1889, with locomotive operation.
+It was therefore the Shipston-on-Stour branch of the Great Western Railway.
+The sharp curves of the tramway alignment made it a slow journey, but passenger operation continued until 8 July 1929.
+Goods operation continued until closure on 3 May 1960.

 Midland Railway and a branch to Worcester

 When the Birmingham and Gloucester Railway was built, its route avoided Worcester by some distance, and this remained a sore point with the city.
 The Midland Railway had taken over the B&GR in 1846.
 The OW&WR proposed route crossed the B&GR line at Abbot's Wood, and by agreement the Midland Railway built a short spur between the two lines and laid narrow (standard) gauge track on the OW&WR alignment as far as a temporary station at Tallow Hill, near Shrub Hill in Worcester.
 It was in effect a single line branch; it opened to Midland Railway trains on 5 October 1850.
 There were five trains to Bristol daily and six to Birmingham (Curzon Street); the latter journey took over two hours.

 On 18 February 1852, the section from Droitwich to Stoke Works Junction, on the Birmingham and Gloucester line (now owned by the Midland Railway) was opened, completing the Worcester loop for the Midland.
 Now all their Gloucester to Birmingham passenger trains ran via Worcester and Droitwich, leaving their own main line to goods traffic and a very light local connecting service.
 This too was reduced and was discontinued from the end of September 1855, with all the Midland intermediate stations on their old main line between Abbotswood and Stoke Works Junctions closing permanently.